-- Establish a Hosmer House Subcommittee of the Historical Commission with authority to manage the day-to-day operations of Hosmer House.
-Short-term action of the Historical Commission. - Consider employment of a part-time Museum House Manager to lead day-to-day operations at Hosmer House.

-Mid-term to long-term action of the Historical Commission.

-- Prepare a combined Historic Structure Report/Cultural Landscape Report for Hosmer House and its surrounding landscape to document their historic features, guide their appropriate treatment over time, and undertake strategic planning for operations and management.
-Short to mid-term priority action of the Historical Commission. - Retain a consultant to assess the Hosmer House collections and provide ongoing guidance for their care and treatment.
-Shot to mid-term priority action of the Historical Commission.
+- Establish a Hosmer House Committee of the Historical Commission with authority to manage the day-to-day operations of Hosmer House.
+Short-term action of the Historical Commission. - Pursue employment of a part-time Museum House Manager to lead day-to-day operations at Hosmer House. - Short to mid-term action of the Historical Commission. - Prepare a combined Historic Structure Report/Cultural Landscape Report for Hosmer House and its surrounding landscape to document their historic features, guide their appropriate treatment over time, and undertake strategic planning for operations and management.
+Short to mid-term priority action of the Historical Commission. - Retain a consultant to assess the Hosmer House collections, prepare an assessment report, and provide ongoing guidance for their care and treatment. - Short to mid-term priority action of the Historical Commission.